Name, Office, and Organizational Structure

 5.1 Powers: The affairs of the Association shall be managed by the Board of Directors, which shall have and may exercise all the powers of the Association, except those powers reserved to the Members provided herein or in the Bylaws.

-5.2 Duties: Officers shall have oversight of the affairs of the Association as provided herein or in the Bylaws.
-Board members shall have the duties provided herein or in the Bylaws.
-Committee Members shall have the duties and terms of office provided herein or in the Bylaws.
+5.2 Duties: Directors shall have oversight of the affairs of the Association, terms and duties as provided herein or in the Bylaws.
+Committee Chairs shall have the duties and terms of office provided herein or in the Bylaws.

 6.1 Terms of Office

 a.
-All Officers shall serve for a designated term limit as specified in the Bylaws.
+All Directors shall serve for a designated term limit as specified in the Bylaws.

 b.
 Term limits: No officer shall serve more than two consecutive terms in the same office.